 IT Band Pain: How To Fix It After Total Knee Replacement – (updated 01.23.2024)

-But with the right exercises and following your doctor’s recommendations, your knee should gradually improve over time.
+But if you do the recommended exercises and follow your doctor’s recommendations, your knee should gradually improve over time.

-However, there’s a common issue that many people experience after a knee replacement: IT band pain.
+That being said, I did find that there is a common issue that many people, including myself, still experience after a knee replacement – iliotibial (IT) band pain.

-Picture the IT band as a resilient band of fibers, running from your hip to the outside of your knee and beyond.
+Think of the IT band as a resilient band of fibers that run from your hip to the outside of your knee and beyond.

-It turns out, this band doesn’t always respond well to the drastic changes brought on by a knee replacement.
+Unfortunately, this band doesn’t always respond well to drastic changes, like a knee replacement.

-Imagine a sharp stabbing pain whenever you stand up or walk a little too far, or a perisistant tightness that just won’t go away.
+IT band pain can be a sharp stabbing pain whenever you stand up or walk just a little too far or a persistent tightness that just won’t go away.

-We’ll uncover its causes, why it can occur after surgery, and discuss some possible ways to decrease your discomfort.
+In this article, you will find the causes of IT band pain, why it can occur after surgery, and some possible ways to decrease your discomfort.

 I’ll also share my personal journey with IT band issues following my own recent knee replacement.